jisc-services/Public-Documentation/PublicationsRouter/api/v3/OutgoingNotification.md

 This indicator is intended to help systems interpret the licence data; it is not meant for display to users.

 ### ali:free2read
-The ali:free2read information, if present, relates to the article on the publisher's own website.
+The ali:free2read information, if present in the **metadata.free2read element**, relates to the article on the publisher's own website.
 It does not necessarily apply to the article stored in a repository and you **must not** rely upon this value.

-This element will be deprecated in a future version of the API.
+The metadata.free2read element will be deprecated in a future version of the API.